 The Internal Audit function will perform its duties with professional competence and due care.
 Internal Audit will adhere to the Definition of Internal Auditing, Code of Ethics and the Standards for the Professional Practice of Internal Auditing that are published by the Institute of Internal Auditors.

-Internal Audit will also adhere to the recommendations from the Committee on Internal Audit Guidance for Financial Services (Effective Internal Audit in the Financial Services Sector) published in September 2017.
+Internal Audit will also adhere to the recommendations from the Committee on Internal Audit Guidance for Financial Services (Internal Audit Financial Services Code) updated in January 2021.

 Reporting and monitoring